alssndro/worth_watching/README.md

 critic_review = iron_man.reviews.first
 critic_review.quote
 => "The trouble is that, as the plot quickens, any cleverness withdraws, to make
     way for the firecrackers of the climax.
 That is not Black's forte, and his movie duly slumps into a mess."
 ```

-## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request